-Services authentication
+API authentication

-This document applies only to the API endpoint.
+This document only applies to the API endpoint.

-Note: This document does not apply to legacy webservices endpoint (that uses authentication methods configured at the server configuration level) nor to the I/O and Git endpoints.
+- legacy webservices endpoint (that uses authentication methods configured at the server configuration level)

 command line tool (that can easily be transposed to any other HTTP client tool or API).